-Team is led by Clare Mullan OTR along with her parents Seamus and Susan Mullan and Malachy McCloskey and new team member Robert.
+Team is led by Karen Monteith, her sister Clare Mullan OTR along with their parents Seamus and Susan Mullan and Malachy McCloskey and new team member Robert.

 Seamus is the main farmer at Gortilea Social Farm and has many years’ experience in a wide range of farming activities.

 Karen has a love of farming and years of experience in supporting farmers through her professional career.
 Karen is responsible for managing referrals to the various programmes on offer at Gortilea and the training qualifications attached.

 Clare grew up on the farm and is a qualified Occupational Therapist with over 10 years’ experience in supporting adults and children with disabilities achieve their goals.
 Clare is the onsite Occupational Therapist and works with and supports participants to devise their person centred plan.
 She has a keen interest in horses and has completed her post graduate hippotherapy training in America, enabling her to recently begin to offer hippotherapy at Gortilea – currently the only hippotherapy centre in Northern Ireland.
 Clare is a member of the Health Professions Council and an Associate Member of the American Hippotherapy Association.

 Malachy McCloskey joined Gortilea in 2015 having lived and worked in a farming environment for many years.
 Malachy has a keen interest in the environment and takes a lead role in the management of the polytunnel, planting hedges and environmental management.
 Malachy enjoys working with and supporting the young adults who participate in Social Farming.